nnmfnwl7/cc.setup.helper.debian/README.md

 13. Manual gnu screen and all stuff around initialization could take some time, so How to start user predefined ecosystem in GNU-screen with just copy pasting commands or saving like shell script for whatever even automatic startup...???

    * at first we need to start GNU-screen session named let say "cryptostuff" and one window/tab named let say "uptime" used for static system analysis.
-   * IF YOU WANT `SCREEN SESSION TO SUPPORT AND START GUI WALLETS`, THIS INITIAL SCREEN START COMMAND MUST BE CALLED INSIDE GRAPHICAL USER INTERFACE SESSION OR INSIDE IE. VNC SESSION.
+   * IF YOU WANT FROM `SCREEN SESSION ABILITY TO SUPPORT AND START GUI WALLETS ALSO`, THIS INITIAL SCREEN START COMMAND MUST BE CALLED INSIDE GRAPHICAL USER INTERFACE SESSION OR INSIDE IE. VNC SESSION.
 So should not be called within classic SSH session.
    * Do not call this command twice it will start another screen session with same name.
 In case just connect by `screen -r sessionname` and quit it by ie `crtl+d`
 ```
 screen -dmS "cryptostuff" -t "uptime"